RobinFassinaMoschiniHWWorkSpace/chipwhisperer-target-cw308t/CW308T_STM32F/README.md

 scope.io.target_pwr = True
 ```

-\# Program the device:
+4. Program the device:

 ``` python
 prog = cw.programmers.STM32FProgrammer
 cw.program_target(scope, prog, "<path to fw hex file>")
 ```

-1. The device should program, it may take a moment to fully
+The device should program, it may take a moment to fully
 program/verify on larger devices.

-2. Remove the jumper between the H1/H2 pins.
+5. Remove the jumper between the H1 and PDIC pins.

-\# Reset the ARM device either by pressing the reset button (newer UFO
+5. Reset the ARM device either by pressing the reset button (newer UFO
 boards only), or by toggling power:

 ``` python